tudelft-cda-lab/Tutorials/FlexFringe/probabilistic_automata.md

 ![image of learned state machine](models/tutorial_alergia.png)

-Like EDSM, see the first tutorial, an x means that the algorithm identifies a new state in the model.
+Like EDSM, see the first tutorial, an x means that the algorithm identifies a new state in the model with the size written next to it, an m means a merge with the number of state pairs being merged during determinization.
 The algorithm tried all possible merges between this state and the existing ones, and all failed to meet the consistency criterion set in the Alergia evaluation function:

 ```c++
 /* ALERGIA, consistency based on Hoeffding bound, only uses positive (type=1) data, pools infrequent counts */